nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: none
     1. Test case: `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 d/13-05-2022 o/Chocolate Cake o/chocolate cake o/Mochi Cake t/friend t/daughter` <br>
     Expected: A new entry corresponding to the details of this order is added to the Order Box.
 Details of the successful input is shown in the status box.
 If `Mochi Cake` and `Chocolate Cake` are not in the Order Items table previously, they should be added to it now.
+   1. `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/13-05-2022`
+      Expected: An invalid command format message with details is displayed.
+No order is added.

 ### Deleting multiple orders